facebook

 The Economic Times 10 Feb 2025 9:12 am

-12 booked for assaulting comedian Pranit More over his jokes on actor Veer Pahariya
+Stand-up comedian Pranit More assaulted over jokes on actor Veer Pahariya

 Stand-Up Comedian Assaulted For A Joke On Veer Pahariya, Actor And Restaurant Respond